TomHarrop/ird-5acc-paper/ms/figure_table_legends.md

 ## Figure legends

->general comment : Title of each figure

 **Figure 1 phenotype-pca**.
 Panicle complexity of 93 rice accessions.
 We used spread panicles from **A** *O. rufipogon*, **B** *O. sativa*, **C** *O. barthii* and **D** *O. glaberrima* to measure panicle phenotypes with P-TRAP [@al-tamPTRAPPanicleTrait2013].
 The first principal component (PC1) in the panicle phenotye data accounts for 46.5% of variability and separates wild and domesticated accessions (**E**), and spikelet number (SpN), secondary branch number (SBN) and primary branch number (PBN) had the highest loadings on PC1 ( **F**).
 RL: Rachis length; PBL: Primary branch length; PBIL: Primary branch internode length; SBL: Secondary branch length; SBIL: Secondary branch internode length; TBN: Tertiary branch number; PL: Panicle length.
-Principal Component analysis The main principal component does not distinguish Asian and African accessions, but splits wild and domesticated accessions.
-Panicles from domesticated accessions produce more branches and spikelets than panicles from wild accessions.

 **Figure 2 transcriptome-pca**.
 Principal comonents analysis of transformed read counts for each library.
 Principal component 5 (PC5) separates RNAseq samples by developmental stage, and explains 5.4% of total variability.
 The first four components explain 51.7% of variability, and separate RNAseq samples by species.